richardhyy/ice-vscode/README.md

 ### Message Snippets

 Often, you may find yourself typing the same prompts repeatedly.
-FlowChat provides a message snippet feature to help you quickly insert frequently used prompts.
+ICE provides a message snippet feature to help you quickly insert frequently used prompts.

 When typing a message, you can select parts of the text and right-click on the selection to "Create Snippet".
 You will be prompted to enter a quick completion text for the snippet.